ageitgey/face_recognition/README.md

 You can also opt-in to a somewhat more accurate deep-learning-based face detection model.

-Note: GPU acceleration (via nvidia's CUDA library) is required for good performance with this model.
+Note: GPU acceleration (via NVidia's CUDA library) is required for good performance with this model.
 You'll also want to enable CUDA support when compliling `dlib`.